-Lisa Grissom joined the Science History Institute in March 2019 as the major gifts and volunteer relations manager for the development team.
+Lisa Grissom joined the Science History Institute in March 2019.
 She works closely with major donors from across the country and oversees the Institute’s advisory boards.
 She has extensive experience working with nonprofits in highly competitive markets, including Philadelphia, Los Angeles, San Francisco, and Atlanta, where she has designed and implemented successful strategies and programs resulting in consistent revenue growth.

 With a background that includes management, consulting, fundraising, and business development, Lisa has held various executive-level positions nationwide.
 As a senior associate at the national consulting firm Bentz Whaley Flessner, she managed a client list that included Cincinnati Children’s Hospital, Houston Grand Opera, Children’s Healthcare of Atlanta, North Dakota State University, Miami Children’s Hospital, and Mississippi State University.